MRZ code extraction from visa and passport documents using convolutional neural networks: Background

 \subsection{Machine-Readable Zone (MRZ)}

 The Machine-Readable Zone (MRZ) appears on passports and visas of most countries to facilitate robust data extraction and processing.
 Because passports from different states vary in script, style, and format, the MRZ provides a simple way to extract key details from the passport, including the name, passport number, nationality, date of birth, sex, and passport expiration date.
-Generally appearing near the beginning of the passport on the identity page, the MRZ appears as two lines of 44 characters long text on the bottom of the page.
+Generally appearing near the beginning of the passport on the identity page, the MRZ text typically appears as two 44-character lines on the bottom of the page.
+While alternative MRZ formats are employed in documents such as ID card and visa issued by some countries, we limit this work to consider only this MRZ format most commonly found in passport and US visa images as typically uploaded by our customers.
 The MRZ consists only of the Arabic numerals (digits 0-9), the capital letters of the Latin alphabet ('A','B','C',...), and the filler character '\textless'.
 While historically used for quickly extracting the important information from a variety of passports, the MRZ is becoming useful for document verification and manipulation detection.
-For example, businesses and states can verify that the information encoded in the MRZ matches in the information in the visual zone (VZ) of the passport.
+For example, businesses and states can verify that the information encoded in the MRZ matches the information in the visual zone (VZ) of the passport.
 While highly-motivated and skilled forgers can additionally alter the MRZ, validation of the MRZ information is a simple, low-cost method for detecting basic manipulations, such as name, expiration, or birth date changes.
 As photographs of passports gain popularity as a method for verifying identity, accurately and quickly extracting the passport MRZ becomes an essential part of the identity verification pipeline.